 Screening is important and prevalent in many economic environments.
-In situations such as when looking for a new employee, selling insurance, or buying a good of unknown quality, individuals and organizations take costly steps to learn more about the other party, like doing lengthy interviews with candidates or offering them multiple contracts at different prices.
+When hiring a new employee, selling insurance, or buying a good of unknown quality, individuals and organizations take costly steps to learn more about the other party, like doing lengthy interviews with candidates or offering them multiple contracts at different prices.
 In many other situations, however, people do not screen and act with limited information.

 The screening decision involves a trade-off.
-Effective screening-i.e., policies that lead to different people taking different actions-may be costly, but it reveals valuable information about them.
+Effective screening (i.e., policies that lead to different people taking different actions) may be costly, but it reveals valuable information.
 To illustrate, consider an employer who hires a new employee: Should they assign difficult or easy tasks to the employee?
 Difficult tasks, if failed, may come at a greater cost for the employer, but they allow the employer to gauge the new hire's abilities.
-Similarly, the trade-off in screening is also essential for policy choices.
-A stringent policy may force everyone to behave the same way.
-This uniform behavior would leave no room for making inferences about people by observing their behavior.
-For example, if prisons strictly enforce their rules, every inmate will follow them.
+Similarly, this trade-off in screening is essential for policy choices.
+A stringent policy may force everyone to behave the same way, which impedes drawing inferences about them from their behavior.
+For example, if prisons strictly enforce stringent rules, every inmate will follow them.
 This policy may reduce violence within prisons, but it also destroys information about inmates' character and their willingness to follow the law.
 These signals can be helpful in early parole decisions, but they are lost if every person behaves the same way.

 In this paper, we investigate whether people screen optimally and, if they do not, what causes their mistakes.
 The screening trade-off is complicated for several reasons.
 Let us expand on the example of an employer deciding whether to assign a difficult or an easy task to a new employee.
 On the one hand, assigning a difficult task will reveal information about the employee's abilities, which is helpful for future promotion decisions.
 On the other hand, there is a higher chance that the employee will fail the task, imposing costs on the employer.
 In addition to this trade-off, the employer may avoid assigning difficult tasks for various reasons.
 First, the employer may heavily discount the future benefits of information or be time inconsistent.
 Second, the employer may be risk-averse and avoid the uncertainty inherent in assigning a difficult task to a new employee.
 Third, strategic considerations, such as uncertainty about the employee's response, may also prevent the employer from assigning a difficult task.
-Identifying whether people screen optimally has proven difficult because of these factors.
+These factors make it difficult to empirically identify whether people screen optimally.

 We hypothesize and experimentally test that people screen too little, even without these confounding factors.
-Our hypothesis stems from the intuition that the screening costs are usually immediate and evident when making a screening decision.
-At the same time, the benefits of the extra information are only realized in subsequent decisions and are harder to recognize.
-People who do not consider subsequent decisions or do not expect to learn useful information are likely not to screen (enough).
+Our hypothesis stems from the intuition that, while the screening costs are usually immediate and evident when making a screening decision, the benefits of the extra information are only realized in subsequent decisions and are harder to recognize (Niederle and Vespa, 2023).
+Individuals who do not consider subsequent decisions or do not expect to learn useful information are likely not to screen (enough).

 We test our hypotheses using an online experiment.
-It allows us to create a controlled environment to identify participants' choices as mistakes, which is impossible in an observational study without additional strong assumptions.
-The ideal setting needs to involve an initial choice that reveals information at an implicit cost-the decision to screen or not to screen-followed by a second choice that makes the information valuable.
-Moreover, to argue that not screening a mistake, revealing information at the initial stage must be optimal.
-To achieve this, we design a single-agent, single-period decision problem without uncertainty that satisfies these criteria.
-This design ensures we can interpret participants' choices as mistakes rather than preferences.
+It allows us to create a controlled environment to identify participants' choices as mistakes, which is impossible in an observational study without strong additional assumptions.
+The ideal setting needs an initial choice that reveals information at an implicit cost-the decision to screen or not to screen followed by a second choice that makes the information valuable.
+Moreover, to argue that screening is optimal, revealing information at the initial stage must be optimal.
+We design a single-agent, single-period decision problem without uncertainty that satisfies these criteria.
+Our design ensures we can interpret participants' choices as mistakes rather than preferences.